Pikes Peak Writers Fiction Writing Contest

 Entry Fee: $20.
 You may purchase up to two critiques for an additional $20 each.
 A portion of your entry fee will go toward funding PPWC scholarship recipients and our monthly free programming.

-Winners: Winners will be recognized on April 25th, at the Saturday night Zebulon Awards Banquet of the 2015 Pikes Peak Writers Conference.
-The first place winner in each category will be refunded his/her Conference registration fee if attending PPWC 2015, or will be awarded a cash prize of $100 if not attending.
+Winners: Winners will be recognized on April 29th, at the Saturday night Zebulon Awards Banquet of the 2017 Pikes Peak Writers Conference.
+The first place winner in each category will be refunded his/her Conference registration fee if attending PPWC 2017, or will be awarded a cash prize of $100 if not attending.
 Second place will be awarded $40.
 Third place will be awarded $20.
-All winners attending PPWC 2015 will be given top priority with respect to their editor/agent pitch appointment selections.
+All winners attending PPWC 2017 will be given top priority with respect to their editor/agent query appointment selections.

-Contest Format and Judging: Entrants submit three documents, in the spirit of simulating an attempt to acquire a literary agent: a query letter, a 500 word synopsis, and the first 2,500 words of the novel manuscript.
+Contest Format and Judging: Entrants submit three documents, in the spirit of simulating an attempt to acquire a literary agent: a query letter, a synopsis of no more than 500 words, and up to the first 2,500 words of the novel manuscript.
 Entries are judged in three distinct rounds.

 Round One — The Query Letter: Two judges evaluate your query letter, which is addressed to a virtual agent.
-The higher score of the two will be counted.
+The two scores will be averaged together.
 Like when submitting to a real agency, your query letter is your first impression, your chance to sell yourself and your novel.
 If it doesn’t score high enough, the rest of your entry will not be considered, and you will not advance to Round Two.

 - Middle Grade / Young Adult